 In Edit > Settings, the "Recruited by" drop-down menu is in the bottom right-hand column.

 You can search for anyone who already exists in your nation.
 You can search by name, email address, or Twitter handle.
 Remember to click the "Save person" button after selecting a recruiter.

 When entering a donation manually in your control panel, you can indicate a fundraiser.
 A donation's fundraiser is the recruiter of the donation.
 If a donation is recorded without a recruiter, the donor will be listed as its fundraiser.

 Any donation record can be edited to add a fundraiser.

 From the Settings section of a donation record, the "Fundraiser" drop-down menu in the right column includes all profiles that exist in your nation.
 You can search by name, email address, or Twitter handle.

 Be sure to click the "Save donation" button after editing a donation record.

 Whenever a profile is imported into your nation, a recruiter can be included.
 Within a donation import, it is possible to list two recruiters: the person who introduced your organization and the person who raised the donation being imported.

 By default, supporters receive social capital for recruiting new supporters, donations, and other actions.
 This virtual currency is an easy way to track and reward the most active members of your community.

-Leaderboards can be used to publicly acknowledge your most active recruiters.
+Leaderboards can be used to acknowledge your most active recruiters publicly.
 Supporters may take additional actions to claim a higher place on a leaderboard, creating a virtuous circle of increased engagement.